 Enhancing your organization's security posture requires a multifaceted approach, combining engaging training, positive reinforcement, practical tips, awareness of emerging threats and advanced security practices.
 But for implementation to be effective, security measures must integrate seamlessly into employees’ lives.

-The idea here is not to create a burden, but to build it in as normal practices... making it seamless and integrated so that [good security practices] are ingrained.
+The idea is not to create a burden, but to build it in as normal practices.
+Part of good security training is making it seamless and integrated so that positive practices become ingrained in day-to-day activities and tasks.

-Here are a few ways Banks shared that help Deluxe maintain its own robust security posture through trainings:
+Here are a few ways Deluxe maintains its own robust security posture through trainings:

 1. Marketing-centric approach